 - Qualiﬁed professional staff in place and effective use of volunteers.

 It is our general policy not to make grants to:

-Proposals for corporate contributions are accepted throughout the year, and should be limited to 2-3 pages and must provide the information below.
+Proposals for corporate contributions are accepted throughout the year, should be limited to 2-3 pages and must provide the information below.
 All requests are reviewed within 4-6 weeks.
 If additional information is needed, we will contact you.

 1. A short statement of the history and accomplishments of the organization submitting the request to include:

 - A geographic breakdown of the area served by the organization.

 - The percentage of low-moderate income clientele served by the agency.

 2. A brief summary of the specific project and description of the problem or issue being addressed to include:

 - Target population/community and number of clients to be served by the project.